Loisirs 74

 When to visit

 The ideal season for Col des Pitons runs May through October, when the road is fully snow-cleared and accessible by car and bike.
 In winter (November–March), the road closes roughly 1.5 km before the pass (from Grotte du Diable onward).
 Cyclists favor June through September for climbs, with peak traffic on sunny weekends.
-Hikers prefer spring (May–June) and autumn (September–October) to avoid heat and enjoy colors.
-Note: Tuesday mornings in July and August, the road may close to cars for "Haute-Savoie Au Sommet" (cyclists only).
-Check the Department website before traveling those days.
+Hikers prefer spring (May–June) and autumn (September–October) to avoid heat and enjoy autumn colors.
+Note: On July 7, 2026, the road is closed to cars in the morning (9am-12pm) for "Haute-Savoie Au Sommet" (cyclists only).
+Check the Department website before traveling that day.

 Nearby